- Academic Warning Policy

 Students and instructors are expected to complete an Incomplete Grade Contract in order to outline remaining requirements.

-Students who want the experience of taking a particular credit class but do not want to receive college credit may register as audit students in any of the College’s courses.
-Audit students are not required to meet specific course requirements but should participate fully in class activities.
-If students wish to audit a class, they must indicate so at the time of registration and note the following:
+Students who want the experience of taking a particular credit class but do not want to receive college credit may choose to audit any of the College’s courses.
+An audit does not require students to meet specific course requirements but students should participate fully in class activities.
+Note the following:

 - “X” appears on the transcript.